gemperline/Serial-Downloader/README.md

 4.)
 Repeat the experiment for 10 files (any reasonably large-sized files, eg 100MB)
  Is the downloader in the previous question still faster?
 If not so, why do you think  that is?
+ - Yes the parallel downloader is still much faster as it utilizes parallelism and executes multiple processes simultaneously.

 # ABOUT THE PROJECT
 The *serial downloader* downloads files one at a time from the internet.